emergy-official/segment.parf.ai/api/readme.md

 ## Introduction

-This API allows a user to get a segment prediction of a text (positive or negative).
+This API allows a user to get a segment an image.

 The user can:

-- Get the segment of a text
+- Get the segmentation of an city street image (it returns a base64 image segmented as well as the polygons pixels per categorie)
-- Submit a feedback if the model is correct/incorrect
-- Get the latest feedbacks

 This API is created as a sample project, do not use it within your projects.

-The API is built within Github actions, it is deployed automatically if the unit tests are valid [.github/workflows](./../.github/workflows/).

 ### Endpoints:

 - Prod: https://segment.parf.ai/api
 - Dev: https://dev.segment.parf.ai/api

-### Feedback (NodeJS)
+### API (NodeJS)

-- Check the readme within [api/feedback](./feedback/readme.md)

-### Segment (Python)

 - Check the readme within [api/segment](./segment/readme.md)

+### Inference code (Python)

+- Check the readme within  [api/inference](./inference/readme.md)